IT-dreamer/Simple-Shader/README.md

 # Requirements

-You don't need to configure any libraries or dependencies, just click the exe file to run.
+You don't need to configure any libraries or dependencies, just move all the files in the DLL file to your workspace directory.And then click exe file.
+You will find a colorful calf.
 Model files and texture files are pre-prepared.
 You can also use other models or textures if you like.

 # Usage